-I am a board-certified medical oncologist whose practice is devoted to the care of patients with melanoma.
-I work closely with a multidisciplinary team of Memorial Sloan Kettering melanoma surgeons, radiation oncologists, pathologists, nurses, and patient advocates to deliver the best possible care for our patients and their families.
+I am a board-certified medical oncologist whose practice is devoted to the care of patients with melanoma and other cancers who are receiving new immunotherapy treatments.
+I work closely with a multidisciplinary team of Memorial Sloan Kettering surgeons, radiation oncologists, pathologists, nurses, and patient advocates to deliver the best possible care for our patients and their families.

 I strongly believe in the importance of creating a close, trusting relationship with each patient and family as we work together for the best treatment plan possible.

 - Clinical Expertise: Melanoma; Clinical Trials of New Immunotherapeutic and Targeted Therapeutic Agents